 What is an "Arts Law Attorney"?

 An art law attorney must have the skills of a generalist and the knowledge of a specialist.
 Art lawyers work in law firms, museums, auction houses, and financial institutions.

 Complex issues such as stolen art, art authentication, artists’ rights, illicit antiquities, estate planning for artists, and the distribution of art in the digital age, have created opportunities for attorneys interested in representing artists, collectors, auction houses and galleries, private foundations, and museums.

 The diverse nature of the field requires art lawyers to have a wide range of legal expertise to represent their clients effectively and a command of the treaties, statutes, and common law that apply specifically to artists, collectors, and the art market.

 Although many consider intellectual property law as the core of an art law practice, representing artists, dealers, and collectors brings in multiple areas of the law including contracts, torts, estate planning, property, tax, real estate, nonprofit law, public and private international law, and Constitutional issues such as free speech and censorship.

 Why the Arts Law track within the Entertainment, Arts and Sports Law LL.M.?

 This specialization provides U.S. and international attorneys and law students superior training and an edge when breaking into this competitive industry.
 All courses are taught by prominent practicing attorneys and the blended nature of the LL.M. enables students to maximize their studies and create a curriculum particular to their goals.
-In addition Arts track students have access to Miami Law’s unique relationships with:

 Courses and Requirements